anishaagrawalgsa/fedramp-gov/pages/continuous-monitoring-performance-management.md

 <li>In rare cases, FedRAMP may determine the deficiency is severe enough to make the escalation effective immediately, in which case, steps 3 and 4 are skipped.</li>
 	</ul>
 </li>
-<li>FedRAMP notifies the CSP of the deficiency and FedRAMP’s intended escalation.
+<li><strong>FedRAMP notifies the CSP of the deficiency and FedRAMP’s intended escalation</strong>.
 Depending on the intended escalation level, the notice comes from:
 	<ul>
 <li>The FedRAMP POC for an intended DFR; or</li>
 <li>The FedRAMP Director for an intended CAP, Suspension, or Revocation.</li>
 	</ul></li>
-<li>The CSP responds to the notification.
-The CSP’s response should include any information that may rebut the escalation decision.
+<li><strong>The CSP responds to the notification.</strong> The CSP’s response should include any information that may rebut the escalation decision.
 Depending on the intended escalation level, the CSP’s response must come from:
 	<ul>
 <li>The CSP’s security POC for DFR; or</li>
 <li>The CSP’s system owner for a CAP, Suspension, or Revocation.</li>
 	</ul>
 </li>
-<li>FedRAMP reviews and adjudicates the CSP’s response, and renders a formal escalation decision.
-Depending on the escalation level, the decision is made by:
+<li><strong>FedRAMP reviews and adjudicates the CSP’s response, and renders a formal escalation decision.</strong> Depending on the escalation level, the decision is made by:
 <ul>
 <li>The FedRAMP POC for a DFR;</li>
 <li>The FedRAMP Director for a CAP; or</li>
 <li>The JAB for a Suspension or Revocation.</li>
 </ul>
 </li>
-<li>FedRAMP notifies the CSP of its decision.
-If FedRAMP decides to follow through with an escalation, this notice:
+<li><strong>FedRAMP notifies the CSP of its decision.</strong> If FedRAMP decides to follow through with an escalation, this notice:
 	<ul>
 <li>Identifies the criteria for returning the system to a “Satisfactory” status.
 It may also include a deadline by which the CSP must fully satisfy the criteria or face more severe escalation; and</li>
 <li>Requires certain actions from the CSP.
 Typically, FedRAMP requires the CSP to perform a root-cause analysis and develop a formal plan for addressing the deficiencies.</li>
 	</ul>
 </li>
-<li>CSP responds to the FedRAMP notification.
-This response must include:
+<li><strong>CSP responds to the FedRAMP notification.</strong> This response must include:
 	<ul>
 <li>The results of the root cause analysis;</li>
 <li>The CSP’s plan for fully resolving the issues, with clearly established milestones and dates, including a date of full resolution;</li>